SEEDS OF FAITH HOMESCHOOL CO-OP INFORMATION & POLICIES

 We have an ongoing fundraiser selling pizza at lunch.
 This helps us to provide necessary administrative supplies and provides a convenient lunch for those who wish to participate.

 DATES AND TIMES

 Co-op will meet approximately every other Friday.
 Check our Calendar to see dates and times.
 The co-op will offer 4 time slots of classes between 9:30 am –2:20 pm.
-Each student, ages 4 and up, will take 4 classes.
+Each student, ages 5 and up, will take 4 classes.
+Each enrolled co-op student must take a class each hour.
 Parents will sign up in advance for the classes for each student and for the parent commitments.
 Some classes may have limitations on the number of students or age limits.
 Please be aware of this.
 Classes in high demand may be repeated in the next year.

 **Co-op may be cancelled due to inclement weather, or a delayed start may be utilized if conditions required.
 Cancellation announcements will be made by 7:30 AM.
 It is each family’s responsibility to check for email cancellations before driving in.